topjohnwu/Magisk/docs/tools.md

     If env variable PATCHVBMETAFLAG is set to true, all disable flags in the boot image's vbmeta header will be set.

+  verify <bootimg> [x509.pem]
+    Check whether the boot image is signed with AVB 1.0 signature.
+    Optionally provide a certificate to verify whether the image is signed by the public key certificate.
+    Return value:
+    0:valid    1:error

+  sign <bootimg> [name] [x509.pem pk8]
+    Sign <bootimg> with AVB 1.0 signature.
+    Optionally provide the name of the image (default: '/boot').
+    Optionally provide the certificate/private key pair for signing.
+    If the certificate/private key pair is not provided, the AOSP verity key bundled in the executable will be used.

+  extract <payload.bin> [partition] [outfile]
+    Extract [partition] from <payload.bin> to [outfile].
+    If [outfile] is not specified, then output to '[partition].img'.
+    If [partition] is not specified, then attempt to extract either 'init_boot' or 'boot'.
+Which partition was chosen can be determined by whichever 'init_boot.img' or 'boot.img' exists.
+    <payload.bin> can be '-' to be STDIN.

   hexpatch <file> <hexpattern1> <hexpattern2>
     Search <hexpattern1> in <file>, and replace it with <hexpattern2>